documents4j/documents4j/README.md

 Again, the `-?` option can be supplied for obtaining a list of options.

 #### Encryption ####

-If a document conversion is realized via an insecure connection, it is possible to specify a `SSLContext` to secure the connection between conversion server and client.
+ It is possible to use a SSL connection between the client and server by specifying a `SSLContext` in the server.

-The standalone implementations of server and client converters can use the `SSLContext.getDefault()` instance for establishing a connection by setting the `-ssl` parameter on startup.
-The [default trust store and key store configuration](http://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html#InstallationAndCustomization) can be adjusted by setting `javax.net.ssl.*` system properties when running a standalone application from the console.
-The allowed encryption algorithms can be adjusted by setting `https.protocols` property.
+TThe standalone implementations of server and client converters are capable of using `SSLContext.getDefault()` for establishing a connection by setting the `-ssl` parameter on startup.
+The [default trust store and key store configuration](http://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html#InstallationAndCustomization)) can be adjusted by setting `javax.net.ssl.*` system properties when running a standalone application from the console.
+The allowed encryption algorithms can be adjusted by setting the `https.protocols` property.

 To run the standalone server with SSL support:

-1. Import your certificate into a keystore. `keytool` does not support importing certificates directly, you have to bundle them before with `openssl`.
+1. Import your certificate into a keystore. `keytool` does not support importing certificates directly, therefore, you have to bundle them first using `openssl`:
    ```
    openssl pkcs12 -export -in /path/to/your/cert.crt -inkey /path/to/your/cert.key -name serverCert -out /tmp/keystore-PKCS-12.p12 -password pass:yourPassword
    keytool -importkeystore -noprompt -deststorepass yourPassword -srcstorepass yourPassword -destkeystore /path/to/your/keystore -srckeystore /tmp/keystore-PKCS-12.p12
    ```
-2. Run the server with the given key store
+2. Afterwards, run the server with the given key store:
    ```
    java -jar documents4j-client-standalone-<VERSION>-shaded.jar https://0.0.0.0:8443 -ssl -Djavax.net.ssl.keyStore=/path/to/your/keystore -Djavax.net.ssl.keyStorePassword=yourPassword
    ```

-While `yourPassword` can be any chosen password, but is required.
+A password such as `yourPassword` can be any chosen freely but is required.

 #### Authentication ####